frothers/Frothers-FC/content/posts/2021/2021-season-game-2.md

 ## Pretty good hit, really

 The breakthrough came through a great hit from the Valley FC striker.
-After a questionable clearance from an unnamed Frothers player, a thunderbolt took Ryan out of the game.
+After a questionable clearance from an unnamed Frothers player, a thunderbolt took **Ryan** out of the game.

 > 0-1

 ## Return of the divine

 The goal was just what the Frothers needed to get into the swing of things.
-Several good chances then came, with Sule, Jack, and Jamie coming close.
-The corner following one of these chances was just the opportunity an old friend of the Frothers needed.
-OG laid his divine touch on a flick on by Sule to level the game up.
+Several good chances then came, with **Sule**, **Jack**, and **Jamie** coming close.
+The corner following one of these chances was just the opportunity an old friend of the Frothers needed. **OG** laid his divine touch on a flick on by **Sule** to level the game up.

 > 1-1

 ## Halftime

 Geed up by the positive end to the half the Frothers came out with thirst in the second half, but it was Valley FC who came out stronger.
-With only a couple of minutes on the clock, Jack put his boot through one of the Valley players.
+With only a couple of minutes on the clock, **Jack** put his boot through one of the Valley players.

 > Penalty

-Ryan, showing off why he won the Best Rookie award in 2020 in the fixture he struggled in last year, pulls off the save!
+**Ryan**, showing off why he won the Best Rookie award in 2020 in the fixture he struggled in last year, pulls off the save!

-> Penalty Save
+> Penalty Save!

+## Too much of a gentleman

+It was time for the Frothers to turn the screw.
+With the gaps starting to open up in the second half the chances started to flow.
+The decisive moment came when, on a breakaway, **Yarride** lobbed the keeper. **Lance** following in appeared to have an easy tap in, but in an act of pure friendship tried to just follow the shot in.
+The goalie managed to get back in time, and the following scraps were jumped on by **Yarride** to bury it, finally.

+> 2-1